oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

     What does it do?

-    This snippet calls the MCP tool list\_tables\_impl(), which retrieves the list of database tables available through the Oracle Database 23ai connection.
+    This snippet calls the MCP tool list\_tables\_impl(), which retrieves the list of database tables available through the Oracle AI Database connection.
 The code then prints the first 20 entries.
 It’s a quick way to explore the schema and discover what data sources are available.

     What makes MCP powerful here is that schema discovery becomes a standardized tool.
 Instead of writing custom SQL or metadata queries in every project, any MCP-enabled client—whether a notebook, IDE, or agent—can ask for the list of tables the same way.